-Canadian climates are typically defined by extreme variations in weather conditions throughout the year.
-From freezing cold temperatures in the winter, to hot and humid weather in the summer, our windows are put to the test all year round by the ups and downs of Canadian seasonal changes.
-Storm windows provide additional protection and weather insulation, installed on the outside or inside of an existing window.
+Canadian climate is typically defined by extreme weather conditions throughout the year.
+From freezing temperatures in the winter to hot and humid weather in the summer, our windows are put to the test all year by the ups and downs of the country’s seasonal changes.

-These are window kits made of plastic or vinyl sheets, or films which can be placed over windows as a shorter-term, more cost-effective storm treatment option.
-They do, however, impede visibility and tend to degrade over time due to sunlight exposure and require regular replacement, often every year, or even after a particularly harsh, stormy season.
+These are window kits made of plastic or vinyl sheets, or films which can be placed over windows as a short-term, budget-friendly treatment option.
+However, they impede visibility and tend to degrade quickly due to sunlight exposure.
+As such, they require regular replacement (often every year) or even after a particularly harsh, stormy season.

-These are for homes with bigger window budgets.
-When it comes to storm window replacement, these windows are usually more sturdy and the metal or vinyl frames are easily removed using built-in hook and groove systems.
+Glass or plastic storm windows are for homes with bigger windows (and budgets).
+When it comes to storm window replacements, these are sturdier.
+Plus, the metal or vinyl frames are easily removed using built-in hook and groove systems.
 Many metal frames also use magnets to make sure they fit securely against the primary window.
-They offer higher degrees of insulation, and glass provides unparalleled visibility and scratch resistance.
+They offer higher degrees of insulation, while the glass provides unparalleled visibility and scratch resistance.

 Storm Windows for Every Canadian Climate

 Canada’s Pacific Northwest demands moisture-resistant window materials such as vinyl, wood-resin composite, and fibreglass.
 This is to combat its very cold winters and short, cooler summer months.
 Consider buying windows with high resistance to temperature transference, and look for U-values of 0.3 or lower in order to maximize insulation properties and energy savings.